 Is the Facility ADA Accessible?

 Headlands Waterfront Event Center is equipped with ADA-accessible lighted sidewalks that run from the parking area to the building, amphitheater, shoreline, and throughout the designated night sky viewing area.
 Outside, at the base of the observatory dome, there are two 24-hour family restrooms available 24/7/365 that are also ADA accessible.
 Inside of the Event Center, a family restroom is available, as well as men’s and women’s restrooms equipped with stalls, including a handicap stall in each bathroom.
 All three interior restrooms are also equipped with changing tables, automatic sinks and hand dryers.

 There are no push buttons or automatic doors at this facility.
 Public access to the observatory dome is not permitted.

 What is a Dark Sky Park?

 Emmet County achieved designation for the Headlands as an International Dark Sky Park in May 2011.
 The designation is awarded by the International Dark Sky Association in Tucson, Arizona, the oldest organization dedicated to protecting and stewarding natural darkness in the world.
-When we achieved the designation at Headlands, we were just the 6th such park in the US and only the 9th in the world.
-As a result, we have enjoyed a great deal of success, and more importantly, we have been part of a very dynamic, international movement to protect natural darkness worldwide.
-From our northwest corner of the Michigan mitt, we have been able to influence state legislation that now protects the dark skies over an additional 30,000 acres of state-owned land, and we are working in partnership with the National Parks Service on the dark skies over their properties in the Great Lakes region.
+When the Headlands achieved the designation, it was just the sixth such park in the United States and only the ninth in the world.
+As a result, the Headlands have enjoyed a great deal of success, and more importantly, the park has been part of a very dynamic, international movement to protect natural darkness worldwide.
+From this northwest corner of the Michigan mitt, the Headlands have been able to influence Michigan state legislation which now protects the dark skies over an additional 30,000 acres of state-owned land, and the staff at the Headlands work in partnership with the National Parks Service on the dark skies over their properties in the Great Lakes region.